 Oliver’s practice, research and teaching focus on urban housing typology and design research for future urban habitation, sustainable design and urban revitalization.
-He is publisher of the ‘Floor Plan Manual Housing’ with F. Schneider, a globally established seminal work on innovative housing typology and is also editor-in-chief of the web-database ‘Building Types Online’, both published by Birkhauser.
+He is the publisher of the ‘Floor Plan Manual Housing’ with F. Schneider, a globally established seminal work on innovative housing typology and is also editor-in-chief of the web-database ‘Building Types Online’, both published by Birkhauser.

 The research has also informed the cross-disciplinary, international ‘Future Urban Habitation Symposium’ he has curated at the National Design Centre Singapore in 2019, discussing the themes ‘High-Dense Typologies for Building Community’, ‘Inclusive Urbanism’, ‘Adaptable & Responsive Habitation’ and ‘New Tools, New Approaches’.

 Oliver’s projects also cover sustainable design on aspects like climate-responsive layouts and environmentally-conscious materiality and construction systems, that also include developing tools for informed decision-making.
 These fields have been awarded with the Singapore-Good-Design Award in 2017 and 2019 and the Arup-Global-Research Challenge 2019.

 Oliver graduated from the University of the Arts Berlin, Germany, and the Bartlett School, University College London, and is a registered architect at the Chamber of Architects Berlin.
 His design practice focuses, next to revitalization and adaptive-reuse projects, predominantly on innovative residential architecture, including participatory and flexible design and multi-generational dwellings.
 Oliver has been Assistant Professor at Technical University Berlin and Singapore University of Technology and Design.

 Future Urban Habitation Design & Research

 Adaptive Re-Use / Urban Revitalization